nsarkhanov/Engineering-Project-THWS/README.md

 - Python
 - MongoDB

-## Contributing

-Explain how others can contribute to your project, such as:

-1. Fork the repository.
-2. Create a new branch.
-3. Make your changes and commit them.
-4. Push to your forked repository.
-5. Submit a pull request.
 ## License

 This project is licensed under the terms of the MIT license.
 See [LICENSE](LICENSE) for more details.